How cute is his little pot belly!?!?

 I remember all too well our summer holidays in Spain with my little brother running around the pool with his little twig legs & pot belly.
-Then I remember, thinking how amazing my mother?s figure was and even in what SHE would consider her worst shape I only observed a small roundness to her belly. ?
+I remember thinking how amazing my mother’s figure was.
+Even in what SHE would consider her worst shape I only observed a small roundness to her belly.

-Then, when I became a Health Coach, becoming aware of the ailments that ran through my ancestry became critical to understanding what could lay ahead of me in the road to vibrant health.
-That?s why its comes as no surprise that bloating, digestive issues & a rounded belly were always on my agenda when it came to health issues.
+Then, when I became a Health Coach, becoming aware of the ailments that ran through my ancestry.
+This became critical to understanding what could lay ahead of me on the road to vibrant health.
+That’s why it comes as no surprise that bloating, digestive issues & a rounded belly were always on my agenda when it came to health issues.

 So what does that mean?

 As our “2nd brain” the gut has a high number of serotonin receptors.
 Serotonin is that “feel-good hormone” that can be triggered by doing your favourite activities such as eating ice cream & chocolate, listening to music and yes…even exercise!!
 Our gut is also packed with an ecosystem with a mix of good and bad bacteria.
 We need both but an imbalance in the good vs bad bacteria is often the root cause of most illnesses.
 Bacteria is just one of the 5 types of microbes that make up our personal ecosystem, the microbiome.